aljoshb/Microservices_App_Docker_Flask_React/README.md

 This web application is architected in a microservices fashion and is built using Docker, Flask and React.
 I built this application using test-driven development (TDD) principles by writing tests before writing the code that the tests are for.

+## Installation Requirements

+This project uses Docker to set up containers and deploy the contains to and EC2 instance, so it is important that Docker is installed on the development machine.

 ## Tech Stack

 This is quite a large project and as a result, it uses a lot of tools and technologies to power the app.
 At a high level, the project uses Flask, Docker and React.